pragatipandey25/pragatipandey25/README.md

 <div align="center">

-## ⭐ Thanks for Visiting!
+## ✨ Thanks for Visiting!

-*"Code with purpose.
-Learn without limits.
-Build for impact."* 🚀
+*"Building intelligent software, solving real-world problems, and continuously pushing the boundaries of technology."*

-If you like my work, consider ⭐ starring my repositories.
+⭐ **If you enjoy my work, consider starring my repositories!**

 </div>